oniony/TMSU/README.md

   * 'tags' and 'values' commands now tabulate output, by default, when run from terminal.
   * Added ability to configure which fingerprint algorithm to use.
-  * Implied tags now calculated on the fly when the database is queried.
-This results in a (potentially) smaller database and ability to have update to the implied tags affect previously tagged files.
+  * Implied tags now calculated on-the-fly when the database is queried.
+This results in a (potentially) smaller database and ability to have updates to the implied tags affect previously tagged files.
-  * Added --explicit option to 'files' and 'tags' commands to show only explicit
+  * Added --explicit option to 'files' and 'tags' commands to show only explicit tags (omitting any implied tags).
-    tags: omitting the on-the-fly implied tags.
   * Added --path option to 'files' command to retrieve just those files matching or under the path specified.
   * Added --untagged option to 'files' command which, when combined with --path,